Mitra98t/Flavor/nova_script_book/src/introduction.md

 something useful in it.

-The target audience I have in mind is someone who has some programming exeprience, but is not necessarily an expert and, more importantly, who is quite new to the topic of programming languages.
+The target audience I have in mind is someone who has some programming experience, but is not necessarily an expert and, more importantly, who is quite new to the topic of programming languages.

 ## How to read this book